wp-plugins/nametiles/readme.txt

 Contributors: larz3
 Tags: nametiles, passcard, openname, avatar, nametile, hovercard, tagging, bitcoin, blockchain Requires at least: 4.1
-Tested up to: 4.2.1
+Tested up to: 4.2.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: trunk

-Add beautiful profiles & tagging to your site with Nametiles.
+Add beautiful Passcard profiles & tagging to your site with Nametiles.

 == Description ==

+==Nametiles==
+Nametiles lets you tag people on your website by their Passcard much like you would on Facebook or Twitter.
+Your visitors see beautiful hovercards when they mouseover the tagged names.
+Learn more and get your free API key[here ](https://nametiles.co)].

 ==Passcard Avatars==
 Your users can keep their Wordpress avatar in sync with their Passcard